 Invited presenters at IAMSE seminars all share a common willingness to help others understand the methods and materials that many of them have personally developed.
 Do not hesitate to ask for clarification.
 If a topic is particularly germaine, participants may choose to pursue this outside the structure of the seminar.
 This has been up to and including invitations to have the presenter visit the participant’s medical school and address the entire faculty.

 Complete and Submit the Seminar Evaluation Form

-At the end of each IAMSE Webcast Audio Seminar, all participants will be requested to complete the electronic evaluation form posted to our website.
+At the end of each IAMSE Webcast Audio Seminar, all participants will be requested to complete the electronic evaluation form sent to attendees via email.
 These anonymous forms provide necessary feedback to the presenter(s) and to us, the organizers.
 We are grateful for your cooperation in this.